-- Reconciliation: There is no directly comparable IFRS financial measure for components of the DOE that is disclosed in the financial statements of the Company to which the measure relates. - "Insurance service result": Equal to the "Insurance service result" IFRS measure disclosed in the Company's financial statements. - "Net investment result": The "Net investment result" disclosed in the Company's financial statements is the most directly comparable IFRS financial measure.
-A reconciliation with this measure is presented in this document. - CSM movement analysis: - Category under Regulation 52-112: Supplementary financial measures. - Definition: Presents the movement of the contractual service margin (CSM) on a net-of-reinsurance basis, broken down as follows: - a.
-Organic CSM movement, which excludes the impacts of items that create undue volatility or are non-representative of the underlying business performance from period to period and helps in better understanding the ongoing CSM value creation, in an approach similar to that of core earnings.
-It is the sum of the following components: - 1.
-Impact of new insurance business, which is the CSM established from non-onerous insurance contracts initially recognized in the period.
-It excludes the impacts of unusual new reinsurance contracts on in-force business that are categorized as management actions. - 2.
-Organic financial growth, which is the movement of the CSM from 1) expected asset returns on underlying items (for insurance contracts measured under the variable-fee approach); and 2) interest accreted based on locked-in discount rates at initial recognition (for insurance contracts measured under the general measurement model). - 3.
-Insurance experience gains (losses), which is non-financial experience that relates to future services (e.g., policyholder behaviour that differs from expectations) on non-onerous contracts. - 4.
-CSM recognized for services provided, which is the CSM recognized in net income for services provided during the period. - b.
-Non-organic CSM movement, which is the sum of the following components: - Impact of changes in assumptions and management actions, which is the impact on non-onerous contracts of changes in non-financial methods and assumptions that relate to future services or other management actions.
-Changes in non-financial assumptions result from the Company ensuring the adequacy of its liabilities given the Company's own experience in terms of mortality, morbidity, lapse rates, expenses, and other factors.
-Management actions represent the impact of actions apart from the normal operation of the business, including but not limited to changes in methodology, model refinement and impacts of acquisitions, mergers and divestitures. - 2.
-Impact of financial risk, which represents the market experience for non-onerous contracts measured under the variable-fee approach.
-It is the impact on fulfilment cash flows of actual market variations (e.g., equity markets and interest rates) that differ from expectations. - 3.
-Currency impact, which is the impact of variations in exchange rates on the CSM, presented in Canadian dollars. - Purpose: Provides additional information to better understand the drivers of the changes in contractual service margin from one period to another. - Reconciliation: The total CSM movement equals the sum of the variation of the CSM for insurance contracts and the variation of the CSM for reinsurance contracts disclosed in the note titled "Insurance Contracts and Reinsurance Contracts" in the Company's financial statements. - Net impaired loans as a percentage of gross loans: - Category under Regulation 52-112: Non-IFRS ratio. - Definition: The ratio of impaired loans net of allowance for credit losses expressed as a percentage of gross loans. - Purpose: An indicator of the quality of the loan portfolio. - Reconciliation: There is no directly comparable IFRS financial measure disclosed in the financial statements of the Company to which the measure relates. - Total allowance for credit losses (ACL) as a percentage of gross loans: - Category under Regulation 52-112: Non-IFRS ratio. - Definition: The ratio of ACL expressed as a percentage of gross loans. - Purpose: Provides a measure of the expected credit experience of the loan portfolio. - Reconciliation: There is no directly comparable IFRS financial measure disclosed in the financial statements of the Company to which the measure relates.
+- Category under Regulation 52-112: Supplementary financial measures. - Definition: Presents the movement of the contractual service margin (CSM) on a net-of-reinsurance basis, broken down as follows: - Organic CSM movement, which excludes the impacts of items that create undue volatility or are non-representative of the underlying business performance from period to period and helps in better understanding the ongoing CSM value creation, in an approach similar to that of core earnings.
+It is the sum of the following components: - Impact of new insurance business, which is the CSM established from non-onerous insurance contracts initially recognized in the period.
+It includes the impact of policy cancellations that are accounted for as insurance experience and it excludes the impacts of unusual new reinsurance contracts on in-force business that are categorized as management actions. - 2.
+Organic financial growth, which is the movement of the CSM from 1) expected asset returns on underlying items (for insurance contracts measured under the variable-fee approach); and 2) interest accreted based on locked-in discount rates at initial recognition (for insurance contracts measured under the general measurement model). - Insurance experience gains (losses), which is non-financial experience that relates to future services (e.g., policyholder behaviour that differs from expectations) on non-onerous contracts. - CSM recognized for services provided, which is the CSM recognized in net income for services provided during the period. - Non-organic CSM movement, which is the sum of the following components: - 1.
+Impact of changes in assumptions and management actions, which is the impact on non-onerous contracts of changes in methods and assumptions that relate to future services or other management actions.
+Changes in assumptions result from the Company ensuring the adequacy of its liabilities.
+Management actions represent the impact of actions apart from the normal operation of the business, including but not limited to changes in methodology, model refinement and impacts of acquisitions, mergers and divestitures. - Impact of markets, which represents the market experience for non-onerous contracts measured under the variable-fee approach.
+It is the impact on fulfilment cash flows of actual market variations (e.g., equity markets and interest rates) that differ from expectations. - Currency impact, which is the impact of variations in exchange rates on the CSM, presented in Canadian dollars. - Purpose: Provides additional information to better understand the drivers of the changes in contractual service margin from one period to another.

+- Reconciliation: The total CSM movement equals the sum of the variation of the CSM for insurance contracts and the variation of the CSM for reinsurance contracts disclosed in the note titled "Insurance Contracts and Reinsurance Contracts" in the Company's financial statements. - Net impaired loans as a percentage of gross loans: - Category under Regulation 52-112: Non-IFRS ratio. - Definition: The ratio of impaired loans net of allowance for credit losses expressed as a percentage of gross loans. - Purpose: An indicator of the quality of the loan portfolio. - Reconciliation: There is no directly comparable IFRS financial measure disclosed in the financial statements of the Company to which the measure relates. - Total allowance for credit losses (ACL) as a percentage of gross loans: - Category under Regulation 52-112: Non-IFRS ratio. - Definition: The ratio of ACL expressed as a percentage of gross loans. - Purpose: Provides a measure of the expected credit experience of the loan portfolio. - Reconciliation: There is no directly comparable IFRS financial measure disclosed in the financial statements of the Company to which the measure relates.